sparkflows/sparkflows-docs/docs/rest-api/rest-api-authentication/acquire-token-curl.rst

    :alt: rest-api
    :width: 60%

-5. You can copy the token generated and press ok to see the token created are listed.
+5. You can copy the token generated and press ok to see the token created in the list and it can be used in making the subsequent curl requests.

 .. figure:: ../../_assets/rest-api/token_list.PNG
    :alt: rest-api